 Fees & funding

-This course will provide graduates with skills in the statistical analysis of financial data.
+The online MSc in Applied Statistics in Finance will provide graduates with skills in the statistical analysis of data from a wide range of disciplines.
 These skills are required by many employers in sectors such as:

 - investment companies